We all have that phase where maths seems impossible and you are like “I hate maths”, “I don’t like maths”, or “ maths is hard.”

 You must be able to recognize, correct, and comprehend your errors because mathematics is a subject where one topic or notion is built upon another.

-You’ll struggle to move on to the next subject if you leave knowledge gaps.
-You should correct all of your errors and gain knowledge from them as soon as you can.
+If you leave knowledge gaps, you’ll struggle to move on to the next subject.
+You should correct all of your errors and gain knowledge from them as soon as possible.

 Ask your teacher or a student to assist you if you are having trouble identifying your mistake.